The 5 Best Sound Cards for Music Production (2023)

 The Twin X’s audio I/O delivers fantastic signal paths that are paired with reliable and easy-to-use software.
 The real gem, however, is the UA Console software which has an intuitive UI and offers intricate control.
 You can also check out the Apollo Twin X Quad if you need more processing power.

 Overall, the UA Apollo Twin X Duo is a feature-laden beast that is rife with all the reasons we love Universal Audio’s Apollo range.
-From pro performance to power to exemplary preamps, it ranks as one of the best audio interface a producer or recording artist can aspire to own.
+From pro performance to power to exemplary preamps, it ranks as one of the best audio interfaces a producer or recording artist can aspire to own.

 4. Steinberg UR22 MK2